Kalaveti Ravu

-Kalaveti Vodo Ravu is a Fijian politician, and Cabinet Minister.
+Kalaveti Vodo Ravu is a Fijian politician, and former Cabinet Minister.
 He is a member of the People's Alliance.

 He contested the 2022 Fijian general election as a PA candidate and was elected with 1707 votes.
 On 24 December 2022 he was appointed Minister for Fisheries and Forestry in the coalition government of Sitiveni Rabuka.

+On 27 June 2024 he was charged with one count of abuse of office over alleged interference in an investigation into illegal trade in Sea cucumber.
+He subsequently resigned as a Minister and was replaced by Alitia Bainivalu.